 - The green pins are the castles with gardens

-You can play with the SNCF website to find routes to go to the castles themselves, by train.
-I have identified a few on the map, like from tour to Azay-le-Rideau and Chinon.
+If you don’t have a car, there are a few options to catch a train to Tours (1h10), Blois (1.5 hours) or Amboise (1h40).
+The Loire Valley is one of the best day trips from Paris by train.
+This website provides detailed information on going from Paris to the Loire Valley castles.
+You can play with the SNCF website to find routes to go to the castles themselves by train.
+I have identified a few on the map, like from Tours to Azay-le-Rideau and Chinon.
 I also found buses, as a tour from Paris or by public transport from Blois.

 Visit the Loire Valley as a day trip from Paris: I recommend joining a tour.

 It will be a long day if you are planning this by yourself, but it’s totally feasible.
 However, I recommend joining a tour so your time will be maximized, and you can be more relaxed to enjoy the visit fully.

 But you may want to allow a couple of days for your Loire Valley itinerary if you can, as there are many things to visit.

 If you like this Loire Valley itinerary, add it to your Pinterest Board: